karlosmatos/sreality-scraper/README.md

 ## Contact

-For any queries or further information, please contact the project maintainer at [insert contact information here].
+For any queries or further information, please contact the project maintainer at [me@karelmaly.com].